ORCP 36 – GENERAL PROVISIONS GOVERNING DISCOVERY

 B(2) Insurance agreements or policies.

-B(2)(a) A party, upon the request of an adverse party, shall disclose:
+B(2)(a) Requirement to disclose.
+A party, on the request of an adverse party, shall disclose:

-B(2)(a)(ii) the existence of any coverage denial or reservation of rights, and identify the provisions in any insurance agreement or policy upon which such coverage denial or reservation of rights is based.
+B(2)(a)(ii) the existence of any coverage denial or reservation of rights, and identify the provisions in any insurance agreement or policy on which such coverage denial or reservation of rights is based.

-B(2)(b) The obligation to disclose under this subsection shall be performed as soon as practicable following the filing of the complaint and the request to disclose.
-The court may supervise the exercise of disclosure to the extent necessary to insure that it proceeds properly and expeditiously.
+B(2)(b) Procedure for disclosure.
+The obligation to disclose under this subsection shall be performed as soon as practicable following the filing of the complaint and the request to disclose.
+The court may supervise the exercise of disclosure to the extent necessary to ensure that it proceeds properly and expeditiously.
 However, the court may limit the extent of disclosure under this subsection as provided in section C of this rule.

-B(2)(c) Information concerning the insurance agreement or policy is not by reason of disclosure admissible in evidence at trial.
+B(2)(c) Admissibility; applications for insurance.
+Information concerning the insurance agreement or policy is not by reason of disclosure admissible in evidence at trial.
 For purposes of this subsection, an application for insurance shall not be treated as part of an insurance agreement or policy.